MichaelABryant/heart-disease-pred/README.md

 ### final-model.py

-This file contains the best model (SVC) and it is pickled for use with productionization.
+This file contains the best model (hard voting classifier) and it is pickled for use with productionization.

 ## Results